 1. Google Search

-With number of Google searches performed daily at over 3.5 billion, and many businesses relying heavily on traffic from organic search, not optimizing business names for search is suicidal.
+With the number of Google searches performed daily at over 3.5 billion, and many businesses relying heavily on traffic from organic search, not optimizing business names for search is suicidal.
 Smart businesses adopt business names that are easy for searchers to spell and pronounce, that way they get into more search queries, and generate organic traffic to their websites or businesses.

 2. Voice Search